hipache/hipache/README.md

     * __server.staticDir__: the absolute path of the directory containing your custom static error pages.
 Default value `null` means it uses Hipache's pages.
 Defaults to Hipache's `static/` directory.
+    * __server.uniqueIdHeader__: The name of an HTTP header that, if set, contains a UUID v4 string to be passed to the backend.
+Defaults to `null`, meaning no UUID will be generated
  * __http__: specifies on which ips/ports Hipache will listen for http traffic.
    By default, Hipache listens only on 127.0.0.1:80
     * __http.port__: port to listen to for http.
 Defaults to `80`.